 University of Kansas Nursing Programs

-University of Kansas is a public institution located in Lawrence, Kansas.
+University of Kansas is a public institution situated in Lawrence, Kansas.
 The location of KU is great for students who prefer living in an urban area.

 Where Is University of Kansas?